-Volunteer sailing crew are needed all year round.
+Volunteer sailing crew are needed all year round across both our vessels.
 This could be to help with a day sail locally, being part of the crew for a delivery sailing trip or even crew on some of the longer voyages.
 This means that there are opportunities for you to volunteer during the weekends or mid week on evenings, day trips or overnight.
 Our voyages might take place anywhere in the UK, Ireland and overseas.

-- A minimum of RYA Day Skipper OR
+- A minimum of RYA Day Skipper (practical) OR

-- at least 2 years of sailing experience and have a basic knowledge of sailing OR
+- at least 2 years of sailing experience and have a competent basic knowledge of sailing OR

-- have experience in outdoor adventure in the education sector or instructing in outdoor activities OR
+- have experience in outdoor adventure (preferably in the education sector), teaching or youth work or instructing in outdoor activities OR

 - been on one of our longer adventures of 3 days or more and have been recommended by the Skipper to apply to become a volunteer